ShabuShabu/Belay/README.md

 ## ToDo

 - Add http tests for the builder
-- Make Belay work with auto-incrementing ids
 - Non-existing relationships will have to be saved before the model
-- When deleting an attribute, reset it to its default value, rather than removing it completely

 ## Installation